Ingredients to avoid in your cosmetics

 parabens : Most used preservatives in conventional cosmetics.
 When used as a perfume, the consumer will not find them on the label (see Fragrance / Perfume).
 More than 75 to 90% of commercial cosmetic products contain parabens, such as shampoos, cleansers, exfoliators, conditioners, lotions, etc. Today it is said to be toxic to the environment.

-Fragrance / fragrance: The term "perfume" appearing on a list of cosmetic ingredients (when it is indicated, as it may not be) generally represents a complex mixture of more than a dozen chemicals (there are more than 3000 different ).
-Be careful, almost all personal care products contain it, even the so-called “unscented” products (to which is added a masking chemical which prevents the brain from perceiving odors!).
-They are present in several other consumer products such as laundry detergents, fabric softeners and cleaning products.
+Fragrance / fragrance: The term "perfume" appearing on a list of cosmetic ingredients (when it is indicated, because it may not be) generally represents a complex mixture of more than ten chemicals (there are more than 3000 different ).
+Be careful, almost all personal care products contain it, even so-called "unscented" products (to which is added a chemical masking agent that prevents the brain from perceiving odors!).
+They are found in several other consumer products such as laundry detergents, fabric softeners and cleaning products.

 PEG (polyethylene glycols): Petroleum-based compounds widely used in commercial cosmetics as a thickener, solvent, softener and moisture carrier.
 They also serve as a base in moisturizers, liquid soaps, shampoos, bubble baths and shower gels.
 Also used in pharmaceuticals as laxatives.

 Petrolatum : We know him by the name of Vaseline.
 It is in fact a mineral oil in jelly, a by-product of the petroleum industry.
 It is used as a barrier to retain moisture in the skin, and it is incorporated into moisturizers, lip balms and hair care products to make hair shine.

 siloxanes : Silicone-based compounds used to soften, smooth and moisturize moisturizing and deodorant creams, makeup, hair products and face treatments.
 Siloxanes can also be found in medical implants, water repellent windshield coatings, construction sealants and lubricants.